François Bausch

-François Bausch (born 16 October 1956) is a Luxembourgish politician serving as Second Deputy Prime Minister of Luxembourg since 2019.
-He is a member of the Chamber of Deputies as well as an alderman and member of the communal council of Luxembourg City.
-He is leader of the Greens in the Chamber.
+François Bausch (born 16 October 1956) is a Luxembourgish politician of the Greens who served as Second Deputy Prime Minister of Luxembourg from 2019 to 2023.

+He was a member of the Chamber of Deputies from 1989 to 1992, from 1994 to 2013 and, from 2023 to 2024.
+Prior to entering the government, Bausch was leader of the Greens in the Chamber.

+In September 2025, Bausch was appointed by the European Commission as European Coordinator for the Atlantic Transport Corridor.